Elastic Collisions

 Conditions and Analysis for Elastic Collision

-• Total kinetic energy of colliding bodies before the collision is the same as the total kinetic energy of colliding bodies after the collision.
+• Total kinetic energy before and after the collision is the same.

-• Relative speed of approach is equal to the relative speed of separation
+• Relative speed of approach equals relative speed of separation.

 Here's a video walkthrough of a basic elastic collision: https://www.youtube.com/watch?v=V4vzNk4qppw